hydrusnetwork/hydrus/docs/developer_api.md

         * King of A stays king of A
         * King of B stays king of B

 So, if you can, always present kings to your users, and action using those kings' hashes.
 It makes the merge logic easier in all cases.
-Remember that you can set `system:is the best quality file of its duplicate group` in any file search to exclude any non-kings (e.g. if you are hunting for easily actionable pixel potential duplicates).
+When you ask hydrus to 'get potential duplicate pairs' with these API calls, and it will _always_ present you kings or counts of available kings.
+If it cannot present a king (e.g. some group members are in the file domain, but the king is deleted, say), hydrus will _not_ count that as a potential duplicate pair in that potential duplicate pair search.
+If you are doing your own file duplicate search, remember that you can set `system:is the best quality file of its duplicate group` to exclude any non-kings.

 ### **POST `/manage_file_relationships/set_kings`** { id="manage_file_relationships_set_kings" }